 When medicines are supplied by wholesalers to retailers in large quantities and the retailers are not able to sell all the supplies before their expiry date, the drugs are returned by them.
 Under GST, such expired medicines can be returned in the ways explained below.
+Let's know about GST on expired goods, medicine expiry return format,

 This article discusses the following topics: